|Blue on Blue: Cyanotype Images on Washi||ADD TO CART|

 |Saturday December 07, 2019|

-You don’t have to be a member of the Green Party to want to see the world have more fresh air, trees, good water, protected habitats for our fellow creatures, less pollution, etc. Going “green” is good for the world; and it’s equally good for your art making.
+You don’t have to be a member of the Green Party to want to see the world have more fresh air, trees, good water, less pollution, etc. Going “green” is good for the world; and it’s equally good for your art making.

 The relentlessly innovative Renée Levesque has created a new course for us this year using botanical materials such as leaves and flowers from your backyard or local garden.
 With them you will produce colourful prints that are visually beautiful enough to hang on your walls, or incorporate into other projects such as collage, cardmaking, or in this course, into the cover of a book.